 Best time to reach

-The best time to reach the Mozart Ballroom Concert is when the doors of the Boccaccio hall open at 6.30 pm, i.e., 30 minutes before the starting time.
+The best time to reach the Mozart Ballroom Concert is when the doors of the Boccaccio Hall open at 6.30 pm, i.e., 30 minutes before the starting time.

 This way, you can avoid the rush and have enough time to settle down.

-Seats are allocated by an event manager on-site on a first come, first served basis, depending on overall occupancy and the table you choose, so make sure you’re on time.
+Seats are allocated by an on-site event manager on a first-come-first-served basis, depending on overall occupancy and the table you choose, so make sure you’re on time.

 What to wear to Mozart Ballroom Concert